ronlicaj/Cotton-Disease-Prediction/README.md

 # Cotton-Disease-Prediction
-- Cotton disease prediction using  CNN and Pytorch and Flask
+- Deep learning for predicting  cotton leaf disease using  CNN, Pytorch and Flask.